mattermost-community/mattermost-plugin-solar-lottery/demo.md

 - Command-line only, optimized for debugging, not usability.
 - Slow performance - unoptimized RPC access, O(N**2) forecasting.
 - No cron yet - simulated for the demo with `/lotto rotation autopilot --debug-run <date>`.
+- Practically no tests, the code can use a little refactoring.

 ### Demo notes